rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 Yes, RBAC is available to all Rackspace customers.

-#### Can I configure custom role assignments when I add a user login to an existing contact?
+#### When I add a user login to an existing contact, can I configure custom role assignments?

 Yes, you can.
 For instructions, see [Use Role-Based Access Control (RBAC)](/how-to/managing-role-based-access-control-rbac).

 #### How do I query the capability of a given user?

-You can query the roles for a given user by using the [List global roles assigned to a user](https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API operation described in the Rackspace Cloud Identity API Guide.
+You can query the roles for a given user by using the [List global roles assigned to a user](https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API operation described in the _Rackspace Cloud Identity API Guide_.
 Additionally, you can view the roles that a user has through the [Cloud Control Panel](http://mycloud.rackspace.com).

 #### Can I view multiple accounts in the Cloud Control Panel?